 For Both International and Domestic Students

-Contact the Access & Accomodations Resource Center (AARC) as soon as possible, before FOCUS, if you had an IEP in high school or received accommodations at another college or university.
-Send your documentation to the AARC as far in advance of FOCUS as possible to ensure seamless transition.
+Given that the Math and World Language Placement Assessments are self-paced and completed on your own, the AARC does not offer any additional testing accommodations.
+However, if you had an IEP in high school or received accommodations at another college or university, we would encourage you to contact the Access & Accommodations Resource Center (AARC) before FOCUS.
+Send your documentation to the AARC as far in advance of FOCUS as possible to ensure a seamless transition.

 Students are expected to abide by Valpo’s Honor Code while completing placement assessments: